fathym/eac/packages/cli/README.md

 ## `fathym git [MESSAGE]`

-Used for committing changes to the current working branch.
+Used for committing changes to the current working branch and syncing with integration.

 ```
 USAGE